JFlorence0/agora-b/docs/DEV_LOG.md

 4. **Successfully Tested Endpoints**
 - POST /users/create → Creates users securely with hashed passwords
 - Tested in Insomnia and verified database entries

+## [2025-02-01] Implemented Tag System for Issue Categorization

+1. **Created the Tag Model**
+- Added a Tag entity with a name field (unique and required).
+- Ensured Tag can be used for multiple features (Issue categorization, User follows).

+2. **Implemented TagRepository**
+- Added a findByName(String name) method to prevent duplicate tags.
+- Enabled basic CRUD operations for tags.

+3. **Developed TagService for Efficient Tag Management**
+- Implemented findOrCreateTag(String name) to reuse existing tags or create new ones.
+- Created getAllTags() to fetch all available tags.

+4. **Implemented TagController (Basic API for Tags)**
+- GET /tags → Fetches all available tags.
+- POST /tags?name=Education → Creates a new tag if it doesn't exist.

+5. **Successfully Tested Tag Creation & Retrieval**
+- Verified that duplicate tags are not created.
+- Tested basic tag functionality in the database.